 Do I miss it?
 I miss more watching rasslin’ with my Dad, even though he knew the outcome of every match.

 There are not a lot of things Dad and I used to do together.
 But I’d eat another plate of brains if we could watch rasslin’ together one more time.
-I have so much to share.
+I have so much to share, and he wasn’t finished sharing.

 Categories: What was I thinking?